-A: Assuming we do not need to announce alternative arrangements to an in-person meeting due to COVID-19, the Annual Meeting is open to all holders of our Common Stock as of the close of business on the record date, June 9, 2020.
+A: Assuming we do not need to announce alternative arrangements to an in-person meeting due to COVID-19, the Annual Meeting is open to all holders of our Common Stock as of the close of business on the record date, June 8, 2021.
 We will not permit cameras, recording devices, or other electronic devices at the Annual Meeting.
-We encourage you to vote your shares by proxy, but you may also vote by attending the Annual Meeting and voting in person.
+We encourage you to vote your shares by proxy, but you may also vote your shares in person by pre-registering and attending the Annual Meeting.
 Guests are not permitted to attend the Annual Meeting in person.